 Ambalatthika-rahulovada Sutta: Instructions to Rahula at Mango Stone This teaching describes the basic rule which everyone should be taught by the age of four, a rule to know the difference between right and wrong, good and bad, between wise and unwise.

-Another very important teaching for simply how to live a good, wise and decent life, which may look simple or obvious but contains a great deal of wisdom, and should not be taken lightly.
+A teaching on how to live a good, wise and decent life, which may look simple or obvious but contains a great deal of wisdom, and should not be taken lightly.

 Six ways of removing dangers, troubles and sufferings from both within and without.
 The first section about removing by right seeing and coming to right view is most important: How to direct one’s thoughts in such a way as leads to the complete removal wrong view and Sotapatti (entering the stream or seeing dhamma at the first stage)